 Irritable bowel syndrome (IBS), food allergies and your gut

 People recovering from an eating disorder often experience irritable bowel syndrome and food sensitivities.
 Your body has forgotten how to process many of the foods you’ve avoided.
 You may believe that you have a gluten sensitivity and lactose intolerance as you reintroduce these foods and your GI tract reacts badly.

 Most of these sensitivities and IBS will resolve with re-feeding.

 Give it time.
-It is not wise to try “special” diets, or eliminate foods while in recovery for an eating disorder.
+It is not wise to try “special” diets or eliminate foods while in recovery from an eating disorder.
 Work with your dietitian to slowly introduce foods back into your meal plan.
 Your doctor or dietician will individualize your plan.
 If you were diagnosed with a gastrointestinal illness prior to your eating disorder recovery they will take this into account.